PRISM-PCI Conclave at Vapi: How Heart Care Has Evolved—and How India Is Now Helping Shape What Comes Next | Mint

 “Cardiovascular disease today is not just a clinical challenge, it is a national priority,” said Sanjeev Bhatt, Senior Vice President at Meril, “Precision-led care, supported by strong clinical evidence and integrated technology platforms, is essential if we want to improve outcomes for millions of patients.
 What is equally important is that India now has the capability to develop these life-saving technologies at scale.”

-A recurring theme across sessions was India’s growing role in global cardiac innovation.
-Over the last decade, home-grown technologies—from coronary stents and imaging-guided solutions to transcatheter heart valves—have expanded access to modern cardiac care, both within the country and internationally.
-This shift has reduced dependence on imports and empowered Indian clinicians with tools aligned with global standards.
+A major theme across sessions was India’s growing role in global cardiac innovation.
+Over the last decade, home-grown technologies—from advanced coronary stents and imaging-guided solutions to transcatheter heart valves—have significantly enhanced access to modern cardiac care, both within the country and internationally.
+This shift has reduced dependence on imports and empowered Indian clinicians with tools comparable to the best in the world.

-Beyond technology and technique, PRISM also addressed prevention—a key concern as cardiovascular disease increasingly affects younger populations.
-Experts emphasised that while advanced interventions save lives, long-term impact will depend on early detection, lifestyle modification, and public awareness.
+Beyond technology and technique, PRISM also addressed prevention—a crucial concern as cardiovascular disease increasingly affects younger populations.
+Experts emphasized that while advanced interventions save lives, long-term impact will depend on early detection, lifestyle modification, and public awareness.

 As the conclave concluded, PRISM stood as more than a scientific meeting.
 It reflected a larger shift in global healthcare—where India is not only treating one of the world’s largest cardiac patient populations, but also helping define the future of heart care through innovation, research, and precision-driven solutions.

-Note: Note to readers: This article is part of Mint’s paid consumer connect Initiative.
-Mint assumes no editorial involvement or responsibility for errors, omissions, or content accuracy.